integrated-ethics/web/content/labs/media-literacy.md

 We were able to fully drain the battery during normal use only when we plugged in a full freezer trying to cool its contents from 14 degrees Fahrenheit down to zero.
-The battery lasted at least 20 hours --- we woke up the next morning to it needing a recharge.
+The battery lasted at least 20 hours — we woke up the next morning to it needing a recharge.

 **EcoFlow Electric Generator: How It Works**

-Delta's surprising power comes from a proprietary battery management system that, according to EcoFlow CEO Eli Harris, maximizes the power storage efficiency.
-It collects each cell's temperature and power status and tweaks the charging current and voltage for the safest, fastest charging.
+Delta’s surprising power comes from a proprietary battery management system that, according to EcoFlow CEO Eli Harris, maximizes the power storage efficiency.
+It collects each cell’s temperature and power status and tweaks the charging current and voltage for the safest, fastest charging.

-EcoFlow also developed a charging platform that allows alternating current (AC) from a wall outlet to direct input into Delta's inverter, increasing its charging power at the same time.
-"By passing through the inverter directly, we can increase charging speed to more than 10 times the traditional AC-to-DC adapter cable," Harris said.
+EcoFlow also developed a charging platform that allows alternating current (AC) from a wall outlet to direct input into Delta’s inverter, increasing its charging power at the same time.
+“By passing through the inverter directly, we can increase charging speed to more than 10 times the traditional AC-to-DC adapter cable,” Harris said.

 Recharge the Delta from a wall socket, carport, or solar panel.
-It plugs into the wall with the same cord you'd use to plug in a computer --- no specialized, device-specific power brick required.
-So you don't have to worry about misplacing your charger.
+It plugs into the wall with the same cord you’d use to plug in a computer — no specialized, device-specific power brick required.
+So you don’t have to worry about misplacing your charger.

-And there's no fiddling with the unit when you want to recharge from a solar panel.
-All direct current (DC) power supplies below DC 60V --- via an adapter, solar panel, or DC car output --- go into a single input port.
+And there’s no fiddling with the unit when you want to recharge from a solar panel.
+All direct current (DC) power supplies below DC 60V — via an adapter, solar panel, or DC car output — go into a single input port.

 **EcoFlow Delta Battery**